 Record Keeping

-Records of training, incidents, and first aid provision must be kept for at least 5 years.
+Keep records of training, incidents, and first aid provided for at least 5 years.

 First Aid Kit Requirements